[Home] [Up] [Known Errors in the Textbook]

 I clicked on Help (or hit the F1 key) while using a CALSTAT program, but I didn't get help.
 Instead I got a message that help was no longer available.
 Why have you deserted me in my hour of need?

 There is an easy solution, fortunately.
-You have to go to Microsoft's web site and download the "obsolete" help engine especially crafted for Vista.
+You have to go to Microsoft's web site and download the obsolete help engine crafted for Vista and Windows 7, 8, or 10.
+Be sure to pick the correct version for your system.
 It installs itself without any thought on your part; just say yes to their questions.
-Here is the link to the download:

 Back to Top